 Sydney (Philip Baker Hall) is walking into a small cafe and finds a stranger named John (John C. Reilly) sitting outside who is looking down and saddened.
-Sydney approaches John and offers him a cup of coffee and a cigarette, curious as to how John got to where he is.
-John explains that his mother recently died and he needs six-thousand dollars to pay for her funeral.
+Sydney approaches John and offers him a cup of coffee and a cigarette, curious how John got to where he is.
+John explains that his mother recently died, and he needs six thousand dollars to pay for her funeral.
 John figured the best way to earn the cash was to visit a casino and play Twenty-One.
 Instead, John is now broke and depressed, plus he can’t even afford a meal or a bedroom for the night.

-After hearing John out, Sydney sympathises and decides to help him out by giving him a second chance.
+After hearing John out, Sydney sympathises and decides to help him by giving him a second chance.
 Sydney offers John fifty dollars in cash to spend again at the casino.
-This time, however, Sydney starts to teach John a few tips on how to win money.
-After small amounts of training from Sydney, John can pay for a meal and a nice room for the night.
-Sydney and John develop a special father-son bond and John becomes his protege when it comes to earning big money from casinos.
+However, This time, Sydney starts to teach John a few tips on winning money.
+After a small amount of training from Sydney, John can pay for a meal and a nice room for the night.
+Sydney and John develop a special father-son bond, and John becomes his protege when it comes to earning big money from casinos.

-For those who are not aware, Hard Eight was directed by Paul Thomas Anderson who would later direct big hits including Boogie Nights, There Will Be Blood & Phantom Thread.
+For those unaware, Hard Eight was directed by Paul Thomas Anderson, who later directed big hits including Boogie Nights, There Will Be Blood & Phantom Thread.
 This film was also the director’s very first feature.
 As a directional debut, I’m proud to say this is a tremendous film.
 As far as the film’s director is concerned, I generally have zero complaints.

-The plot here is solid and the opening act alone had my curiosity from the very beginning.
+The plot here is solid, and the opening act alone has intrigued me from the beginning.
 As I watched the film, I continually questioned myself as to why a man would pick a random stranger and give him a second chance.
 Thankfully this is one of a few mysteries that are developed with creativity.
 The film itself is also unpredictable at every step, especially the ending.

 Overall, for a directional debut by Paul Thomas Anderson, it’s an outstanding result as a film.
 Performances are superb, and Philip Baker Hall and John C. Reilly truly bring a convincing father-son type friendship to the screen.
 I found the plot engaging from the film’s opening scene alone.
-It’s dramatic, gripping and the film is also filled with unpredictable moments.
-Hard Eight is a solid film which I’m proud to add to my film collection thanks to Australian Distributor Imprint Films.
+It’s dramatic and gripping, and the film is also filled with unpredictable moments.
+Hard Eight is a solid film that I’m proud to add to my film collection thanks to Australian Distributor Imprint Films.